haunt98/posts-go/posts/2022-07-19-migrate-to-buf.md

 Why?
 Because `prototool` is outdated, and can not run on M1 mac.

-There are 2 usecase:
+There are 2 use cases:

-- For services only provide GRPC
+- For services only provide gRPC.
-- For services provide REST and GRPC, which make use of [grpc-ecosystem/grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
+- For services provide both REST and gRPC, which make use of [grpc-ecosystem/grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

 We need 3 files: